Ashlesh-Y-Saliyan/first-git-hub-repository/README.md

 # first-git-hub-repository
-this is my first gut hub repository
+this is my first gut hub repository.
+Author-Ashlesh